 The Job Creation and Retention Program (JCRP) provides discretionary incentives to companies making commitments to attract, create and/or retain at least 200 jobs in Lower Manhattan.
 The program will run though 2007.
-JCRP is managed by ESD in cooperation with NYC EDC in accordance with a Final Action Plan and an Amended Action Plan accepted and approved by HUD.
+JCRP is managed by ESD in cooperation with NYC EDC.
 JCRP assistance is in the form of job-based grants for companies making a minimum 7 year commitment to Lower Manhattan.
 The amount of assistance is based on several criteria including the number of jobs, economic impact, the creation of new employment in Lower Manhattan and the degree of risk of employment leaving Lower Manhattan.
-As of September 30, 2006, ESD has offered incentive grants to 127 companies.
-Seventy-eight companies have accepted grant offers worth \$295.55 million to date.
-Of those accepted offers, 73 active projects have received ESD's Board approval, representing 74,018 created and retained jobs in Lower Manhattan and an additional 15,742 jobs retained elsewhere in New York City.
-The value of the ESD Board approved grants is \$290,240,497.
-The number of accepted and board approved projects had decreased because one company's project, Banco Popular, was terminated after not achieving its job commitment.
-Another grant recipient, Georgeson Shareholder, also did not achieve its job requirements.
-However, the company agreed to return part of its grant in return for maintaining its current level of employment for the remainder of its commitment term.
+As of September 30, 2007, ESD has offered incentive grants to 124 companies (excluding those companies whose projects were terminated after an offer was issued).
+Seventy-five companies have accepted grant offers worth \$290.6 million to date (not counting projects that were terminated after offer acceptance).
+Of those accepted offers, 73 active projects have received ESD's Board approval, representing a commitment of 74,052 created and retained jobs in Lower Manhattan and an additional 14,946 jobs retained elsewhere in New York City.
+The value of the ESD Board approved grants is \$289.2 million.
 ESD has disbursed all of its original \$170 million allocation for the program and has been drawing on LMDC's \$150 million sub-allocation since August 2003.
-However, during this past quarter ESD recaptured funds from two grant recipients as noted above.
-Georgeson Shareholder originally received its grant from ESD's allocation and had recently returned \$48,222 to ESD as required.
-As a result, ESD's allocation now has a balance of \$48,222 to be applied to the next JCRP disbursement (out of its \$170,000,000 allocation, ESD has disbursed \$169,951,778).
-Banco Popular received its grant funds from the LMDC sub-allocation allocation and recently returned \$138,750 as requested by ESD.
-Of the original \$150,000,000 LMDC sub-allocation, ESD has disbursed \$74,419,469 to date.
+However, there is a balance of \$176,343 in the \$170 million allocation due to ESD's recapture of grant funds from Countrywide Insurance and Embassy Suites (due to job reductions).
+Of the original \$150,000,000 LMDC sub-allocation, ESD has disbursed \$98,243,447 to date.